-Glasgow may not get the attention that Edinburgh does among tourists but that doesn’t mean there aren’t plenty of things to do in Glasgow to fill an itinerary.
+Glasgow doesn’t get the attention that Edinburgh does among tourists.
+But that doesn’t mean there aren’t plenty of things to do in Glasgow to add to an itinerary.
 Glasgow is the largest city in Scotland, with a rich industrial history that dates back hundreds of years.
-Today the city is known for its many museums and art galleries, incredible dining scene, and of course the nightlife which is famous for being the best in Scotland.
-Any time of the year is a great time to visit Glasgow, though chances are you’ll get at least one rainy day if you’re planning on spending more than a day in Glasgow.
+Today the city is known for its many museums and art galleries, incredible dining scene, and its nightlife which is famous for being the best in Scotland.
+There are also a lot of unique indoor activities in Glasgow to participate in.

-Indoor Activities in Glasgow
+Indoor activities in Glasgow

 Glasgow isn’t known for having the best weather so it’s important that you have a few indoor activities in Glasgow on your list just in case you happen to visit on a rainy day.
-The following activities are mostly centred around historic places to visit in Glasgow with a few unique alternative ideas added as well.
+The following activities are mostly centred around historic places to visit in Glasgow, with a few unique alternative ideas added as well.

 Crossbill Distillery Gin School

 During the class you’ll receive a fantastic history lesson about the origins of gin as well as gin production in Scotland.
 You’ll then get to choose your own botanicals for your gin creation and distil them using a copper pot still while you munch on some much needed snacks following an extensive gin tasting session.
-Finally, you’ll label and seal your bottle to take home and if you run out you can always get in touch with the distillery again and they’ll distil another bottle for you.
-Even if you aren’t a big fan of gin this is a very fun experience in Glasgow that you won’t find anywhere else.

 Barras Market